-If you do follow the walk or take part in any of the activities in the booklet why not let us know how you got on on!
+If you do decide to follow the walk or take part in any of the activities in the booklet, why not let us know how you get on on!

-Twitter: @WildCumbernauld Instagram: @WildCumbernauld

-Facebook: Cumbernauld Living Landscape
+Twitter: @WildCumbernauld Instagram: @WildCumbernauld Facebook: Cumbernauld Living Landscape

-Scottish Wildlife Trust Harbourside House 110 Commercial Street Edinburgh, EH6 6NF ©Scottish Wildlife Trust 2021
+110 Commercial Street Edinburgh, EH6 6NF

-Maxar, Microsoft

-© Crown copyright and database rights 2021.
+Maxar, Microsoft © Crown copyright and database rights 2021.
 Ordnance Survey Licence No: 100030835.
+Scale: 1:10.000